David Cameron has set a date for Britain’s EU referendum: June 23.

 When the contours of an agreement were revealed earlier this month, Britain’s Euroskeptic press was derisive.
 The Sun, a tabloid, called it a “dismal failure worse than we ever imagined.”
 The Daily Mail said “hardly anything in this deal will do one iota to stop mass immigration from inside or outside the EU.”

 Both newspapers endorsed Cameron for reelection last year.

-“The safeguards against the eurozone dictating terms to the UK are significant,” it said, “while the restrictions on EU migrants’ access to welfare would make the current system fairer and help reduce the incentives to move to the UK to perform low-paid, low-skilled work.”
+“The safeguards against the eurozone dictating terms to the United Kingdom are significant,” it said, “while the restrictions on EU migrants’ access to welfare would make the current system fairer and help reduce the incentives to move to the United Kingdom to perform low-paid, low-skilled work.”

 Britain is already the most semi-detached member of the 28-nation bloc, having opted out of the euro currency, the Schengen free-travel zone and areas of police and judicial cooperation.

 Friday’s deal not only further distances Britain from the continent; it is a step toward formalizing a two-speed Europe.

 In the long term, the Atlantic Sentinel has argued, this may turn out to be the most significant of Cameron’s reforms.
 It puts the brakes on any move toward federalization and instead could see a more flexible European Union emerge, one in which countries variously opt in and out of integration schemes.